185SE14THST/ng-military-psych-training-readiness/README.md

 * [Syntevo SMartGit 17.0.3](http://www.syntevo.com/smartgit/)
 * [Oracle VirtualBox 5.1](https://www.virtualbox.org/)

 ## License

-Copyright (c) JP.
  All rights reserved.

 Licensed under the [MIT](LICENSE.txt) License.

-## Contact for collaboration
+## Demonstration Notes
-**Project Managers:** If you are a project manager or responsible for hiring contractors and want to collaborate on a similar project or recieve a remote demonstration contact the author of this sample.
+This sample was prepared for the purposes of a single function demonstration or proof-of-concept.
+It is not intened to be used for production or commercial use.
+Content including pictures and HTML content is not intended to reflect any actual product or certain persons property (intellectual or otherwise).